ibm-cloud-docs/hpc-ibm-spectrumlsf/integrate-scale.md

     ```
     {: codeblock}

-3. Provide the DNS custom resolver ID from the IBM Spec storage scale deployment.
-As we are using the existing VPC for the LSF deployment, it is reqd to provide the DNS resolver ID.
-If the resolver ID is not provided then the LSF deployment as it tries to create a new resolver ID and attaches to the existing VPC, while the VPC from the storage deployment already has the resolver ID attached.
+3. Provide the DNS custom resolver ID from the IBM Spectrum Storage Scale deployment.
+As you are using the existing VPC for the LSF deployment, it is required to provide the DNS resolver ID.
+If the resolver ID is not provided, then the LSF deployment tries to create a new resolver ID and attaches to the existing VPC, while the VPC from the storage deployment already has the resolver ID attached.

 ### Extending {{site.data.keyword.scale_short}} to a login node and subnet
 {: #integrate-scale-adavanced}